 With warmer weather comes thoughts of romance.
 It lies somewhere in those warm breezes.
 Or is it just me?

-Spending more time together, we find ourselves reminiscing about our courtship days.
-And I realize with wonder how much of my life has turned on events and decisions made back then, when we were basically kids but had faith and passion.
+Sometimes my wife and I find ourselves reminiscing about our courtship days.
+And I realize with wonder how much of my life has turned on events and decisions made in my youth, when we were basically kids but had faith and passion.

 Below are ten outstanding dramas that should stir the romantic in most anyone.